icatalud/dart-sdk-wiki-2/How-the-issue-tracker-works.md

     agreement][cla].
 We have a bot that requests that they do that and tracks whether they have using these labels.

+*   **[contributions-welcome][]**: This marks an issue which has been vetted as "legitimate," and which the owning subteam would welcome a contribution from an external developer.
+Resolving an issue marked with this label should not be overly difficult, and should not require a great amount of code.
+This label is typically applied to bugs and documentation requests, rather than feature requests, due to the lower cost of review and maintenance.

 *   **[merge-to-dev][]**, **[merge-to-stable][]**: These are used to track requests to cherry-pick a change from master to one of the [release branches][branches].